-Children's Centres in Rotherham offer a wide range of provision to support children in reaching early years milestones and being 'school ready' when they enter mainstream education.
+Children's centres in Rotherham offer a wide range of provision to support children in reaching early years milestones and being 'school ready' when they enter mainstream education.

 The Sure Start programme was introduced to provide 'under one roof' services for young children and their families.
-In 2016, this ethos was broadened to a whole family approach and Children's Centres were a key component in the development of an effective Early Help Offer, which integrated a range of services into one Early Help & Family Engagement Service.
-The now well-established integrated Service supports children aged 0-19; families and has a specific focus on the first 1001 days focus with the following interventions:
+In 2016, this ethos was broadened to a whole family approach and children's centres were a key component in the development of an effective early help offer, which integrated a range of services into one Early Help & Family Engagement Service.
+The now wellestablished integrated service supports children from birth to nineteen years old, families, and has a specific focus on the first 1001 days focus with the following interventions: